Rehab 4 Addiction

 The aim of this treatment is to have individuals become sober after 10 days, and the progress of each case will be monitored via meetings with a medical professional.

-While detox is an incredibly important part of treatment, it is not enough by itself.
+While drug and alcohol detox is an incredibly important part of time at drug and alcohol recovery centres, it is not enough by itself.

-The underlying causes of addiction remain following detox, and they will always increase the odds of relapse as long as they are left unaddressed.
+The underlying causes of addiction will still remain following an alcohol or drug detox, and they will always increase the odds of relapse as long as they are left unaddressed.

-For this reason, detox treatment is followed by a range of therapeutic activities that look to tackle the roots of why an individual is motivated to consume drugs or alcohol to the extent that they do.
+For this reason, the medical detox process is typically followed by a range of therapeutic activities that look to tackle the roots of why an individual is motivated to consume drugs or alcohol to the extent that they do.

 Potential therapy methods can include: